diku-dk/futhark/docs/usage.rst

 result will be written to a file ``foo`` (i.e. the extension will be stripped off).
 This can be overridden using the ``-o`` option.

-When a Futhark program is run, execution starts at a the function named ``main``.
+When a Futhark program is run, execution starts at the function named ``main``.
 If the program has no ``main`` function, the compiler will fail with an error.
 If ``main`` takes any parameters, these will be read from standard input in Futhark syntax.  **Note:** Tuple value